timfpark/rust-webassembly-k3s-krustlet-seed/README.md

 ...
 ```

-So we have, in the course of a couple of minutes (and with zero fiddly configuration), created a codespace, built an application, run it locally, and deployed it to a Krustlet node in our K3S cluster.
+So we have, in the course of a couple of minutes (and with zero configuration), created a codespace, built an application, run it locally, and deployed it to a Krustlet node in our K3S cluster.
 We can make [changes to our application](src/main.rs), follow the last step again, and see those changes running in our local cluster.
-Finally, this local development cluster is nearly identical to our production deployment architecture, so we have a lot of confidence that our builds will work there.
+Finally, because this local development cluster is nearly identical to our production deployment architecture, we have a lot of confidence that our builds will work there too.